radiodee1/dotfiles/README.md

 ## then move the .ttf files to the fonts dir
 fc-cache -v -f
 fc-list | grep UbuntuNerd
+## then a restart may be necessary.
+## from gnome-terminal preferences choose the Ubuntu Mono font.
 ```

 ## For ssh directory: